five silent structures

 Old Fort Lawton at Discover Park.
 Seattle, WA

-Performers: Tamin Totzke, Calie Swedberg, Belle Wolf and Larry Browning
+Performers/Collaborators: Tamin Totzke, Calie Swedberg, Belle Wolf and Larry Browning

 Five structures sit vacant at the old Fort Lawton in Discovery Park.
 These historic buildings were once the cornerstones of a bustling military community on watch for the US Government.
 Today, they are preserved and meticulously cared for yet their windows and doors permanently sealed.
 Without the rituals of use they are virtually invisible.